St Luke's Church, Goostrey

 St Luke's Church is in the village of Goostrey, Cheshire, England.
-It is recorded in the National Heritage List for England as a designated Grade II* listed building.
-It is an active Anglican parish church in the diocese of Chester, the archdeaconry of Macclesfield and the deanery of Congleton.
-Its benefice is combined with that of St Peter, Swettenham.
+It is an active Church of England parish church in the Diocese of Chester, the archdeaconry of Macclesfield and the deanery of Congleton, in a combined benefice with St Peter, Swettenham.

+The church is recorded in the National Heritage List for England as a designated grade II*-listed building.

 History

-The parish of Goostrey is first mentioned in the Domesday Book and a church or chapel was present by 1244.
-By 1617 a timber-framed chapel was present on the site which consisted of a nave and a chancel with a south aisle belonging to the Booths of Twemlow.
-In 1667 another south aisle was constructed for Edmund Jodrell and this was enlarged in 1711.
-In 1792 this chapel was demolished and the present church built between 1792 and 1796.
+Goostrey is first mentioned in the Domesday Book and, by 1244, was a chapelry of the ancient parish of Sandbach in the diocese of Lichfield.

+In the 16th century the Booth baronets became established as the local landowners and William Booth (1526–1591), after the accession of Elizabeth I, rebuilt Goostrey Chapel in the Tudor architectural style with a Lady chapel in the south aisle for the Booths of Twemlow.
+In 1617, the chapel was described as timber-framed with a nave, chancel and the "Booth Chapel".
+In that year, a dispute arose about "patronage".
+This was resolved in favour of John Booth, whose family funded the chapel's upkeep.
+In 1667, an additional side chapel to the south aisle was constructed for the previously absentee lord of Twemlow's other moiety Edmund Jodrell of Yeardsley in Whaley Bridge, this being enlarged in 1711.

+Goostrey's old church was demolished by Charles Everard Booth, who died in 1792, and the present church built between 1792 and 1796.

 Parish of Goostrey

-The ecclesiastical parish of Goostrey includes not only the civil parish of that name, but also that of Twemlow, named after the burial mounds or 'lows' found in this part of Cheshire, indicating that people lived here over four thousand years ago.
-The first documented mention of Goostrey is in the Domesday Book (1086), when most of the parish was held by William Fitz Nigel, Baron of Halton, and by Hugh de Mara, another follower of the Earl of Chester.
-They gave much land in Goostrey to endow the new abbey of Saint Werburgh in Chester, and later land in the parish was given to help endow the Vale Royal Abbey, near Northwich.
+The ecclesiastical parish of Goostrey includes not only the civil parish created in 1936, but also the hamlet of Twemlow, named after the burial mounds or 'lows' found in this part of Cheshire, indicating human settlement over four thousand years ago.

+The first documented mention of Goostrey is in the Domesday Book (1086), when most of the parish was held by William fitz Nigel, baron of Halton, and by Hugh de La Mare, lord of Leigh, another follower of Hugh d'Avranches, 1st Earl of Chester.
+They granted considerable land at Goostrey to endow the new Abbey of St Werburgh in Chester, and further land in the area was later given for endowing the Vale Royal Abbey, near Northwich.

-The medieval history of the parish is recorded in grants and agreements which regulated the relations between the abbey at Chester and their local tenants.
-Occasionally these documents give an insight into the personal lives of the period.
-For example, in 1286 Honde Merlun broke into the church at Goostrey and took away all the ornaments; or when five brothers of William Eaton of Blackden were slain together and buried in the chapelyard in 1385.
+Its medieval history is recorded in grants and agreements regulating matters between the Abbot and Canons of St Werburgh, Chester, and their local tenants.
+Occasionally these documents provide an insight into the personal lives of the period.
+For example, in 1286 Hamond Meulan broke into the chapel at Goostrey and took away all the ornaments; or when five brothers of William Eaton of Blackden were slain together and buried in the chapelyard in 1385.